QiuYukang/5G-LENA/doc/source/nr-module.rst

 Scheduler
 =========
-The 'NR' module, we have introduced schedulers for OFDMA and TDMA-based access with variable TTI under single-beam capability.
+In the 'NR' module, we have introduced schedulers for OFDMA and TDMA-based access with variable TTI under single-beam capability.
 The main output of a scheduler functionality is a list of DCIs for a specific slot, each of which specifies four parameters: the transmission starting